PaycheckCalculatorOnline logo

 ---

-Example 3: The Raise That Crosses a Bracket
+Example 3: The Raise That Actually Crosses a Bracket

 Debunking the "Raise Into a Higher Bracket" Horror Story

-The most persistent tax myth in the United States is this: "If I earn more and move into a higher bracket, I'll take home less money."
-This is mathematically impossible in a progressive tax system.
+The most persistent tax myth in America: "If I earn more and move into a higher bracket, I'll take home less money."
+It's mathematically impossible in a progressive tax system.
+Let me show you why.

 - Only the $525 above $48,475 is taxed at 22%

 You always take home more after a raise.
-Period.
-The marginal rate is never 100% — crossing a bracket means paying more on the incremental income, not on your entire previous income.
+Always.
+The marginal rate is never 100%.
+Crossing a bracket means paying a higher rate on incremental income — never on your existing income.

-The confusion often arises from supplemental wage withholding.
-When an employer pays a large bonus, they may withhold 22% flat as a "supplemental wage" regardless of your actual bracket.
-If you're in the 12% bracket, you'll see more withheld than you owe — but you'll get the overage back as a tax refund when you file.
-The withholding is not the tax.
+The most common source of confusion is supplemental wage withholding.
+When an employer pays a large bonus, they may withhold at the flat 22% supplemental rate regardless of your actual bracket.
+If you're in the 12% bracket and see 22% withheld from a bonus, that overwithheld amount comes back as a refund when you file.
+The withholding rate and your actual tax owed are two different things — and conflating them is how the myth survives.

 Using Bracket Knowledge to Optimize Your Taxes

-1. Traditional Retirement Contributions at the Right Rate
+1. Traditional Retirement Contributions at Your Highest Rate

-Every dollar you contribute to a traditional 401(k) reduces your taxable income and effectively removes a dollar from your highest marginal bracket.
-If you're in the 22% bracket, a $10,000 401(k) contribution saves $2,200 in federal taxes.
-If you can push your taxable income below $48,475 (the 22% bracket entry), your savings rate climbs.
+Every dollar into a traditional 401(k) removes a dollar from your top marginal bracket.
+In the 22% bracket, a $10,000 contribution saves $2,200 in federal taxes.
+If you can push taxable income below $48,475 (the 22% threshold), your marginal rate drops and your savings ratio changes.

 4. "Bracket Filling"

-If you're in the 12% bracket with room before hitting 22%, consider accelerating income into the current year (Roth conversions, realizing long-term capital gains) at 12% rather than deferring and potentially paying 22%+ in future years.
+If you're in the 12% bracket with room before the 22% threshold kicks in, consider accelerating income into the current year — Roth conversions, taking long-term capital gains — at 12% rather than waiting and potentially paying 22%+ in future years when income rises.

-Self-employed individuals and business owners have more control over when income is received.
-Deferring invoice collection to January instead of December can shift income into a new tax year — useful when a year's income is tracking toward the top of a bracket.
+Self-employed individuals have more control over when income is recognized.
+Deferring a December invoice to January can shift income into the next tax year.
+When you're tracking close to the top of a bracket, that timing decision can save real money.

 How Tax Brackets Change Over Time